 The Child Wellbeing and Protection Policy combined with relevant training, mentoring and support will give us the confidence and support needed to fulfil our role and responsibility to keep children and young people safe in football.
-In addition to this, advice can be sought at any point from the Child Wellbeing and Protection Officer Ross Richardson (cwp@berwickrangers.com ,07423 655434).
+In addition to this, advice can be sought at any point from the Child Wellbeing and Protection Officer.